-The follow specifications determine the functionality of a meniscus lens.
+The following specifications determine the functionality of a meniscus lens.

-- Focal Length: The Effective Focal Length is the distance from the lens the light converges.
+- Focal Length: The Effective Focal Length is the distance from the lens that light converges.
 Focal lengths are positive for a converging system and negative for a diverging system.

 - Center/Edge Thickness: The thickness of the lens at its outer edges and its center axis.

-- Surface Quality: The lenses surface quality describes the appearance of the lens surface.
+- Surface Quality: The lens surface quality describes the appearance of the lens surface.
 The most common way surface quality is represented is the scratch-dig specification described by the MIL-PRF-13830B standard.

 These features provide additional utility or ease-of-use.